lnynhi02/lnynhi02/README.md

 🤓 A self-taught Data Engineer who believes that every failed experiment is just another step towards mastery!

-🌱 Actively expanding my skills in *Kafka, Airflow, and Azure*, and getting ready to dive into *MongoDB and Hadoop*.
+🌱 Continuously expanding my toolkit with *Kafka, Airflow, and Azure*. *MongoDB and Hadoop* are next on the menu!

 ❤️‍🔥 Highly enthusiastic about Data Engineering and DataOps, aspiring to reach a Senior level in this field within the next 5 years.